cdzss/todoList/README.md

 # p1
-this is project1 in new computer
+this is a webpack project